JJBannister/tinydiffrast/docs/_posts/0001-01-04-rasterization.markdown

 ## Deferred Shading

-Triangle rasterization computes which geometry elements (triangles in our case) intersect the view direction associated with each pixel in an image.
+Rasterization computes which geometry elements (triangles in this case) intersect the rays associated with each pixel in an image (often called primary or camera rays).
-The view direction a pixel is often called a camera ray, or primary ray.
+Rays are defined by an origin and a direction vector in 3D space.
 Rasterization also determines how triangles occlude one another when multiple triangles are intersected by a primary ray (a process called Z-buffering).
 However, this alone is not sufficient to render a final image.
 It still remains to determine the color of each pixel (a process called shading).
 In regular rendering applications, shading and rasterization computation can be performed at different times throughout the pipeline, typically optimized for performance.
-In differentiable rendering applications, shading almost always takes place after rasterization using an approach called [deferred shading](https://en.wikipedia.org/wiki/Deferred_shading).
+In differentiable rendering applications, shading often takes place after rasterization using an approach called [deferred shading](https://en.wikipedia.org/wiki/Deferred_shading).

 In a deferred shading approach, the rasterization process outputs image buffers that contain information related to triangle coverage and occlusion.
 Subsequent processing stages then compute additional buffers, called G-buffers, containing information related to geometry and texture.